11/7/2024

 Keith Jensen

 Yeah, great question.
 And I think what we're seeing when we look at the fourth quarter right now, we're really pleased with what we got out of the very first month of the first quarter.
-And I think that the second month is early at its tracking.
-What's giving us pause are some chunky deals that are teeing up for the final month of the quarter.
-And they just need to mature a little bit more before we start thinking about them as part of our guidance numbers.
+And I think that the second month is, you know, it's early yet it's tracking.
+What's giving us pause are some chunky deals that are teeing up for the final month of the quarter, and they just need to mature a little bit more before we start thinking about them as part of our guidance numbers.
 So I think it's really that population of a large seven-figure and a few eight-figure deals that are kind of coming into play there a little bit.

 speaker